charles19132/CraftBukkit-1.7.10/CraftBukkit-1.7.10.md

 ### Cloning CraftBukkit

-This will clone an unmodified fork made just before the DMCA takedowns.
+This will clone an unmodified fork used by Paper.

 ```sh
 git clone https://github.com/zachbr/CraftBukkit.git